axelvaldez/radical-companies/_posts/rhatchery.live/2023-03-30-patient-centric-healthcare-vs-money-making-sickcare.markdown

  <p>Patient-centric healthcare is what we want.
 Money-making sickcare is what we have.</p>

 <h1>rHatchery.live</h1>
- <p>In a <em>rHatchery.live</em> podcast, Bindu Kalesan, Epidemiologist and founder of Tury Health, talked about her startup.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> She mentioned that they can bring the costs of clinical trials to one-tenth of what they are today, at $30,000.
+ <p>In a <em>rHatchery.live</em> podcast, Bindu Kalesan, Epidemiologist and founder of Tury Health, talked about her startup.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> She mentioned that they can bring the costs of clinical trials to one-tenth of what they are today, at $30M each.
 They can do that by making the trial patient-centric rather than focused on location or anything else.</p>
  <p>Besides the dollar savings this results in trials that include people of color (PoC), which are normally not included because trials have not been designed for inclusivity.
 The result is that today most of the drugs available are not been tested for PoC side-effects.</p>

 <h1>Literacy</h1>